maxcruzq/Python_ML_Salifort_Motors_Employee_Retention_Project/README.md

 # Python Machine Learning Salifort Motors Employee Retention Project

+#### The Jupyter Notebook is also available on Kaggle in the following link [click here to see it in Kaggle](https://www.kaggle.com/code/maxcruz/python-ml-salifort-motors-employee-retention)

 ## Overview

 - Salifort Motors seeks to improve employee retention and answer the following question: